jkbbwr/http-project-guide/chapter10.md

 Some of these you might have experienced before, others are a bit more unusual.

 `GET` is the simplest with "GET me this resource".
-Get is also considered idempotent which means the act of doing it again should cause *no* side effects, it can also be cached.
+Get is also considered idempotent which means the act of doing it again should have identical results, cause *no* side effects, it can also be cached.

 `PUT` is "PUT something at this resource".
-This method is also considered pure and is usually used to create or update a resource.
+This method is also considered idempotent and is usually used to create or update a resource.

-`HEAD` is identical to `GET` but doesn't return the resource, only the headers and start of the request.
+`HEAD` is identical to `GET` but doesn't return the resource, only the headers (more on headers and responses in the next chapter) and start of the request.
 It is also idempotent.

 `POST` post is explicitly to create new entries at the located resource.
 It should not be cached and should not be considered idempotent.